Juhani

 effects of ISO 9000 applications there are normally no experiences about the other

-possible alternative - and even better - means.
+possible alternative - and even better - approaches and means.
 In fact, in very early and undeveloped

 phases of an organization's quality approach, all systematic means are normally

-Mostly the problems are originated in the insufficient understanding
+Mostly the standards-related problems are originated in the insufficient understanding

 of the purpose, nature, or fundamental principles of the standards.
 One can find